search icon

 Corporate Banking Resolution

 For those who run a more structured corporate setup, there’s the corporate banking resolution.
-This paperwork is primarily adopted by a company’s board of directors, shedding light on which officers or entities can take financial actions on the corporation’s behalf.
+This paperwork is primarily adopted by a company’s board of directors, shedding light on which officers or other persons can take financial actions on the corporation’s behalf.
 Simply put, it’s a guideline for banks to know who holds the financial power in a corporation.

 Components of a Banking Resolution